Pori: Points of interest

 Yyteri Beach is located 17 kilometres out of the city center.
 The six-kilometre-long beach is one of the largest in Baltic Sea.
-Part of the area designated as a unisex nudist beach.
 Tourist facilities in Yyteri include a hotel/spa, camping/caravan park and a golf course.
 It is also very popular among windsurfers.
 Island of Reposaari is located some 10 kilometres further of Yyteri.
 It is connected with the mainland by highway.
 Reposaari is a unique village with a townscape of mostly wooden buildings and a population of 1,000 people.
 The island has a church, marina, hostel, camping site, several restaurants and a fishing port.

 Juselius Mausoleum at the Käppärä Cemetery was built in 1901 for the 11-year-old daughter of businessman Fritz Arthur Jusélius.
 It is the only mausoleum in Finland.
-The building is decorated with a frescoes by Akseli Gallen-Kallela who is one of Finland's most prominent painters.
+The building is decorated with frescoes by Akseli Gallen-Kallela who is one of Finland's most prominent painters.
 Kirjurinluoto is an island and park at the delta of river Kokemäenjoki by the city center.
 On the south side of the river stand the Empire style buildings of the "old town", raised after the 1852 city fire.
 1841 built Old Town Hall is one of the few buildings saved from the fire.
 Central Pori Church and the Greek Orthodox Church of Pori dedicated to John the Theologian are the most notable churches.
 10 kilometres outside the city at the municipality of Ulvila are the Medieval St. Olaf's Church and the 18th century ironworks of Leineperi.

 Villa Mairea is a design of Finland's most famous architect Alvar Aalto.
 It is considered one of his most significant works.
 The villa is widely known all over the world among the ones interested in modern architecture.
 Villa Mairea is located in Noormarkku, a municipality annexed with Pori in 2010.

 The northernmost district of Pori, Ahlainen, is a natural seaside village consisting of wooden houses.
 The Ahlainen's wooden church, built in 1796, is located in the district and is the oldest surviving church building in Pori.
 Eteläranta ("South Shore"), located along the Kokemäki River, is a value area of Pori, as the stone house blocks of the riverside landscape were built mostly after the Great Fire of Pori in 1852.